 HHFDC and its neighbor island partners use the annual HOME allocations to promote decent, affordable housing, strengthen communities, and increase homeownership opportunities.
-HOME funds may be used for the construction of new or rehabilitation of existing affordable rental and for-sale housing, for Tenant Based Rental Assistance (TBRA), for the development of transitional housing for the homeless, provide development funds for affordable homeownership projects, including projects using a self-help building method, provide downpayment/closing costs assistance and gap loans through various county homebuyer loan programs, and provide homebuyer education and counseling sessions.
+HOME funds may be used for the construction of new or rehabilitation of existing affordable rental and for-sale housing, for Tenant Based Rental Assistance (TBRA), for the development of transitional housing for the homeless, provide development funds for affordable homeownership projects, including projects using a self-help building method, provide down payment/closing costs assistance and gap loans through various county homebuyer loan programs, and provide homebuyer education and counseling sessions.
 HOME program income may be used for HOME-eligible activities.
-The County of Kauai anticipates receiving approximately \$160,000 in HOME program income and intends to use these funds for its PY2020 TBRA program to assist approximately 40 households.
-The County of Hawaii anticipates receiving approximately \$75,000 in HOME program income and, if received, will use program income for its TBRA program to assist an additional five households.
-The County of Maui does not anticipate receiving program income, but any received will be used in a previously-approved HOME activity in the County of Maui.
+In PY2022, the County of Kauai anticipates receiving approximately \$60,000 and the County of Hawaii anticipates receiving an estimated \$250,000 of program income.
+Both counties will determine eligible activities in their counties for funds to be utilized in the next program year.
+The County of Maui does not anticipate receiving program income for PY2022, but any received will be used in a previously approved HOME activity in the county.

-HHFDC anticipates receiving HTF of approximately \$3,000,000 for PY2021, the state minimum under the program.
-Given the low funding levels for Hawaii, HHFDC will focus its HTF solely on rental housing activities for households with incomes at or below 30% AMI.
-After retaining 5% of the PY2021 allocation for administration, HHFDC will allocate the balance to the County of Hawaii.
+HHFDC anticipates receiving HTF of \$3,000,000 for PY2022.
+HHFDC will focus its HTF solely on rental housing activities for households with incomes at or below 30% AMI.
+After retaining 5% of the PY2022 allocation for administration, HHFDC will allocate the balance to the County of Kauai.
 In past years, HHFDC allocated half of the balance to the City and County of Honolulu (City) and the remaining 50% was rotated between the neighbor island counties, on the same rotation as the HOME program.
-However, the City continues to struggle with identifying eligible activities and the administration of the program.
-HHFDC has therefore chosen to award the entire PY2021 HTF balance to the County of Hawaii, which was scheduled to receive the neighbor island portion of the PY2021 allocation.
+However, the City continues to be challenged with the administration of the program.
+HHFDC has therefore chosen to award the entire PY2022 HTF balance to the County of Kauai, which was scheduled to receive the neighbor island portion of the PY2022 allocation.
 This action is intended to provide the City with more time to build its capacity to administer the HTF program and will additionally help the overall performance of HHFDC's HTF program.